NAVPERF/NAVLoadTest/README.md

 Microsoft.Dynamics.Nav.TestUtilities : Test utilities to help build test scenarios Microsoft.Dynamics.Nav.UserSession : Client Library for the NAV Client Services Web Service

-The solution also requires the following librabries from Microsoft which should be available with Microsoft Dynamics NAV Cumulative Updates.
+The solution also requires the following librabries from Microsoft which are available with Microsoft Dynamics NAV Cumulative Updates.
 Microsoft.Dynamics.Framework.UI.Client.dll